earocorn/osh-docs/docs/osh-node/first-sensor.md

 ## Building the Sensor Output

 ### Describing and Defining the Output **AbstractSensorOutput**
-Class providing the default implementaiton of common output API methods.
+Class providing the default implementation of common output API methods.
 This can be used as the base for most sensor outputs implementations as it aids in generating the following:
     - Record Description
         - Output Description: includes the name, label, description and structure
     - Record Encoding